Mission of Hope for the Disabled – Monrovia, Liberia

 Yvonne Achieng Owino Asunnah

-Yvonne is 24 years old and the eighth born in a family of ten comprising 5 boys and 5 girls.
-She is a brilliant fashion designer and model who recently launched the Mathare Creative Creators Foundation (MCCF) and her own brand “Yvonne Asunnah Kenya” in partnership with Inverted Arts.
-MCCF is focused on mentoring and training youth from Kariobangi Children’s Home and Mathare Community Outreach in fashion design and creating fashion products and services for the local Kenyan market.
-She has also served as an Artist Mentor for the Mathare Art Camp for the past four years.
-Yvonne is taking 2019 off to focus on MCCF and her brand but will return to Buru Buru Institute of Fine Arts (BIFA) to finish her degree in 2020.
+Yvonne is 25 years old and the eighth born in a family of ten comprising 5 boys and 5 girls.
+She is a brilliant fashion designer and model who recently launched the Mathare Creative Foundation (MCF) and her own brand “Yvonne Asunnah Kenya” in partnership with Inverted Arts.
+MCF is focused on mentoring and training youth from Kariobangi Children’s Home and Mathare Community Outreach in fashion design and creating fashion products and services for the local Kenyan market.
+She has also served as an Artist Mentor for the Mathare Art Camp for the past five years.
+Yvonne is taking 2019 off to focus on MCF and her brand but will return to Buru Buru Institute of Fine Arts (BIFA) to finish her degree in 2020.